Seven characteristics: The acquisition of a condominium unit

 Even when these criteria are not met in total, there is a good chance that the acquisition will result in a long-term satisfaction of the buyer.
-However, given the typically high value of such transaction, a risk-averse foreign investor will look for own trusted legal advice to protect his place in paradise.
+However, given the typically high value of such a transaction, a risk-averse foreign investor will look for own trusted legal advice to protect his place in paradise.

 #3.
 Three legal requirements (CJP+FQ+FET): It is not possible to acquire legal ownership of a unit in a normal apartment complex in Thailand.
 The house-ownership is linked to the land-ownership, and the landowner automatically owns all houses and other improvements on his land.
 As an exception from this rule, the Condominium Act separates apartment ownership from house ownership.
 As a result, it is legally possible to acquire legal ownership in a condominium unit, and co-ownership in the common area of the project, while another legal entity holds the land ownership.